chaofengc/IQA-PyTorch/ResultsCalibra/ResultsCalibra.md

 <a name="fn10">[10]</a> We use Y-channel of YCBCR images as input, and the original MAD matlab script is not available.
 <a name="fn11">[11]</a> We use Y-channel of YCBCR images as input of original NIQE matlab script.
 <a name="fn12">[12]</a> We use Y-channel of YCBCR images as input of original BRISQUE matlab script.
 <a name="fn13">[13]</a> Results have about ±2% difference with tensorflow codes because of some detailed implementation differences between TensorFlow and PyTorch.
 For example, PyTorch does not support gaussian interpolation, different default epsilon value, etc.
+<a name="fn14">[14]</a> Perceptual Index (PI) use YCBCR color space and crop border with size 4.